Pensioner Mental Health In The UK

 Pensioner Mental Health

 A recent article in the Times was about memory.
 Hiding in the text were unspoken truths and one was that emotion is the glue in memory.
 This is why a stillbirth, or a miscarriage, can rest long in the memory.
 Such events, surrounded by turmoil and anxiety for the future, lock themselves into the hippocampus.
 But other emotional triggers, like the arts, mountain walks, a long life together, offer a more positive memory.
 These can sustain us later in life, indeed, perhaps these positive experiences are essential to a good old age.
-Looking at ones partner and focussing on their value to your life together is also a wonderful image to lock away.
+Looking at ones partner and focusing on their value to your life together is also a wonderful image to lock away.

 What to Avoid